Chapter 21

 “Where are you going?”

 “I shot a mule deer,” John replied.
 “A big one,” he added, walking off towards Ellie.
-And turning to walk backwards, “It was luck really…I just stumbled on it.”
+And turning to walk backward, “It was luck, really…I just stumbled on it.”

-“There’s no such thing as luck,” Mia stated correctively.
+“There’s no such thing as luck,” Emma coolly stated.

-John broke into a smile.
-He was high on endorphins, having trotted back to the river only to then climb the bluff like a long flight of stairs.
-Along the way, he’d surprised the deer on the far side of the river.
-The muley had sprung from hiding in a spotty stands of trees.
-With a quick draw of his bow, John had hit it on a dead run just behind the front shoulder blade.
+John only smiled.
+He was high on endorphins, having trotted back to camp after shooting the mule deer.
+The muley had sprung from hiding in a stand of shrubby trees across the river.
+With a quick draw of his bow, John had hit it on a dead run just behind the front shoulder.

 “Yeah, John!”
 Cody seconded, “Their tracks are everywhere!”

-“I don’t think we’ll have to worry about wolves for a few days…not too much anyway.
+“I don’t think we need to worry about wolves for a few days…not too much anyway.
 They brought down a bull moose across the river about two miles from here.
 They’re feasting even as we speak.
-And it’s going to go all day and into the night.
-No doubt that, for several days to come, they’ll be sprawled out around it, eating and sleeping like drunkards.”
+And it’s a lot to eat.
+No doubt they’ll be sprawled out around it for several days, eating and sleeping like drunkards.”

 “Do you know how many?”

-“I counted thirteen…and, probably, they have a pregnant female in a den with one, maybe two guards.
+“I counted thirteen.
+And I’d be surprised if they didn’t have a pregnant female in a den with one, maybe two guards.
 So that would make fifteen or sixteen.”

 “Oh dear,” said Emma, “that is a big pack.”

-With a nod, John turned and went to get Ellie where, after installing her bridle, he mounted and trotted away.
+With a nod, John turned and went to get Ellie, where, after securing her pack-frame and bridle, he led her away at a trot.

-Relieved by the good news regarding the wolves, Emma sent Cody to help gather firewood while she and Mia remained in camp with the kids (and rifle) performing small but important chores of maintenance.
-Soon all were back in camp where they worked to butcher the big mule deer before it froze rock hard.
-They would not eat from it right away but would give the meat time to age, that it not be tough but tender.
+Relieved by the good news about the wolves, Emma and Cody remained in camp with the kids, performing small but important chores of maintenance.
+An hour later, and all were back in camp.
+Emma, Jessie, and Sophie worked on making lunch.
+Mia, John, Laureal, Cody, and Noah worked to process the mule deer before it froze rock hard.
+They would not eat from it right away, but would give the meat time to age so that it would not be tough but tender.
 To do this, they made simple wood racks from which they hung pine bough backings.
-They then hung the meat in the racks near enough to the fire so as not to freeze even as it remained cool.
+They then hung the meat on the racks near enough to the fire so it wouldn't freeze even as it remained cool.
 The trick was to keep the temperature as steady as possible.
-They did not cut any of the meat into jerky at that time.

 And so it was, the youths, their torches made, set out to explore the tunnel.
 John was first to climb down into the pit, followed by Laureal and Cody.
-Laureal bought a pocket full of fodder and a few fire coals in a clay jar from which she got a small fire going.
-John and Cody added twigs taken from the branches that had fallen into the cavity.
-They lit only the tip ends of their torches, that they may burn from top down like big candles.
+Laureal bought a small clay jar in a leather sling, containing a few fire coals with which they started a tiny fire in the mouth of the tunnel, expressly for lighting their torches.
+They lit only the tips, so their torches could burn from top to bottom like candles.

 Laureal lifted her torch to the tunnel opening.
-No longer illuminated in sunshine, it lie cast in dark shadow, “I’ve never done anything like this before.”
+No longer illuminated by sunshine, it lay cast in shadow, “I’ve never done anything like this before.”

 “I have.”